NCAR/python-tutorial/source/tutorials/beginner.rst

    (ATOC) department and is part of the larger University of Colorado ATOC Weather Network.

-9. Check the status of your repository
+9. Check the status of your repository:

    .. code-block:: bash